Incitatous/monty/README.md

 ###Examples

-- push is a command that pushes to the stack.
+The following is how a Monty file should look like:

 ```
-$ push 1
+push 1
-$ push 2
+push 2
+pall
 ```
-The previous script will push 1, then 2 to the stack.

-- pall, will print them in reverse order - the last one pushed to the stack first and vice versa.
+The previous script will push 1, then 2 to the stack and will print them in reverse order - the last one pushed to the stack first and vice versa.
+The output will be:

 ```
-$ pall
 2
 1
 ```